A visit to the Outer Banks in North Carolina is the perfect blend of adventure and relaxation.

 You can purchase a video package to get the perspective of your flights that also includes that footage in still frame images.

 The editing company will also create a video with all 5 of your flights.
 The video is ready within a few days of your flight so that you can show it off to your friends.

 I would also recommend bringing a camera with you to capture a few pictures from another perspective.
 You can just keep a backpack at the top of the sand dune.

 After our lesson, we were given a certificate and a document that logged our training.
 This is useful in case we wanted to continue taking our hang gliding to the next level.

-If you want to explore after your lesson you’ll find two self-guided trails, hiking, a visitor center, museum, picnic areas, and restroom facilities if you need to change.
+If you want to explore after your lesson you’ll find two self-guided trails, hiking, a visitor center, a museum, picnic areas, and restroom facilities if you need to change.

 The park offers special programming throughout the year that you can learn more about here.